 In other words, it's an individual's inner leader that allows them to bring all of their inner parts together and work in harmony.

-What could be more powerful for a leader than to be in touch with their Self, their inner leader?
+What could be more powerful for a leader than to be in touch with their self, their inner leader?

 If you're having an integrity outage, your teammates and colleagues will notice.
 It will either impact them directly due to your behavior, or they will simply notice that you "don't seem like yourself."
-And, as a leader, part of your role is to assure your teammates are able to stand fully in their own individual integrity.
+And, as a leader, part of your role is to assure your teammates are able to stand fully with their own individual integrity.
 You can't fully be in your supportive leadership role if there is an outage in your integrity.

-As Susan Scott says, "All conversations are with myself, and sometimes they involve other people."
+As our CEO and Founder Susan Scott says, "All conversations are with myself, and sometimes they involve other people."